 How To Avoid Paying Medicare Surcharges

-First, you might be able to avoid paying some of the Medicare surcharges by enrolling in a Medicare Advantage plan (Part C) or a Medigap policy.
+You might be able to avoid paying some Medicare surcharges by enrolling in a Medicare Advantage plan (Part C) or a Medigap policy.
 Most people are better off having one of these policies to close the Medicare coverage gaps.
-However, if you only enroll in Original Medicare, work with a professional to create a cost-effective plan.
+Work with a professional to create a cost-effective plan if you only enroll in original Medicare.

 These surcharges are based on your tax return, so it's possible to do some tax planning to avoid paying Medicare surcharges altogether, or at least to keep from moving up a tier.
 You might look at harvesting investment losses to counteract the income if your income will be higher this year due to a one-time gain that disqualifies benefits by putting you over the income limit.
 You may pay this year but not next year because surcharges are determined yearly.